April1031/big-event-front-end/README.md

   # or
   yarn dev

-4，Open browser and visit http://localhost:5173
+4. Open browser and visit http://localhost:5173

 ---